NeuroTechX/ntx_slack_archive/_montreal.md

  >fred-simard I think I got SSVEP with OpenBCI, Oz, 200 samples per sec, 2000 samples window (=10 sec). sorry for the flashing lights <https://www.instagram.com/p/BVBjQNIlZLT>

+6/7/2017 11:52 AM

+ **fred-simard** :

+ >naoto It sure looks like it.
+You could try to sweep the SSVEP frequency, at a slow rate.
+That would give you a traveling peak